Mr-KPK/Key-Logger-Detection/README.md

 # Key-Logger-Detection
-Python doesn't have direct access to OS-level keylogging detection mechanisms like some antivirus software,but it can still help in detecting suspicious behavior by monitoring.
+Python doesn't have direct access to OS-level keylogging detection mechanisms like some antivirus software,but it can still help in detecting suspicious behavior by monitoring memory & cpu usage, files, network,windows event logs.

 # Memory Inspection for Suspicious Libraries
 we can Analyze running processes and inspect their memory for the presence of suspicious libraries or modules (eg. pynput, keyboard, win32api).